-NCW chief says legal system must be followed
+Ncw chief rekha sharma says legal system must be followed hyderabad rape accused encounter

 National Commission for Women (NCW) chairperson Rekha Sharma, speaking on the encounter killing of the four accused of the gangrape and murder of a Hyderabad veterinarian, said Friday that while justice had been served, it should have been meted out through the due process of law.